Runtime Model

 Caution

-By default, FLOG only writes output to process 0.
-Pass --flog-process=-1 to enable output from all processes.
+By default, FLOG only writes output from process 0.
+Set process=-1 to enable output from all processes.

 Tip